mauricioefe/LeNet5_C/README.md

 - If you're using this repo as the workspace (recommended) then this has already been done!

 ## Running Code on PC
+CAUTION In VS Code, sometimes you'll open a C file and the run button is gone.
+No clue why this happens, but you can fix it by clicking the "split editor right" button (it's next to where the run button should be).
+No clue why that's a thing.

 ### Training the Model
 - Open pc_training.c in VS Code